 The preparation of this Financial Report in compliance with Australian Accounting Standards requires the use of certain critical accounting estimates.
-It also requires management to exercise judgement in the process of applying the accounting policies.
+It also requires management to exercise judgement in the process of applying the Consolidated Entity's accounting policies.
 The notes to the financial statements set out areas involving a higher degree of judgement or complexity, or areas where assumptions are significant to the consolidated Financial Report such as:

-- determining the appropriate business model for a group of financial assets which includes determining the level at which the business model condition is applied and whether past or expected sales activity is consistent with a held to collect business model (Note 37(vi)) - assessing whether the cash flows generated by a financial asset constitute solely payment of principal and interest (SPPI) may require the application of judgement, particularly for certain subordinated or non-recourse positions, and in the determination of whether compensation for early termination of a contract is reasonable (Note 37(vi)) - choice of inputs, estimates and assumptions used in the measurement of Expected Credit Loss, including the determination of significant increase in credit risk (SICR), forecasts of economic conditions and the weightings assigned thereto (Note 37(xx) and Note 8) - timing and amount of impairment of interests in associates and joint ventures and investment in subsidiaries, including the reversal thereof Note 37(xx). - timing and amount of impairment of goodwill and other identifiable intangible assets and, where applicable, the reversal thereof (Note 37(xx) and Note 11) - determining fair value of assets and liabilities where marketobservable inputs are not available including the determination of non-recurring fair values and accounting for day 1 profits or losses for financial instruments (Note 37(ix) and Note 29) - distinguishing between whether assets or a business is acquired under a business combination, particularly the determination of whether a substantive process exists that, together with an integrated set of activities and assets, significantly contributes to the ability to create an output (Note 37(ii)) - determination of significant influence over associates, joint control over arrangements and control over subsidiaries, including the assessment of whether certain rights are protective or substantive in nature, whether these rights are held in the capacity as agent or principal, and whether the level of involvement in an investee's relevant activities is sufficient to significantly affect the returns generated (Note 37(i)) - recoverability of tax receivables, deferred tax assets and measurement of current and deferred tax liabilities can require significant judgement, particularly where the recoverability of such tax balances relies on the estimation of future taxable profits and management's determination of the likelihood that uncertain tax positions will be accepted by the relevant taxation authority (Note 37(v), Note 3 and Note 12) - recognition and measurement of certain revenue streams including performance fees from Macquarie-managed funds and other capital market investments and transactions (Note 37(iv))
+- determining the appropriate business model for a group of financial assets which includes determining the level at which the business model condition is applied and whether past or expected sales activity is consistent with a held to collect business model (Note 38(vi)) - assessing whether the cash flows generated by a financial asset constitute solely payments of principal and interest (SPPI) may require the application of judgement, particularly for certain subordinated or non-recourse positions, and in the determination of whether compensation for early termination of a contract is reasonable (Note 38(vi)) - choice of inputs, estimates and assumptions used in the measurement of Expected Credit Loss, including the determination of significant increase in credit risk (SICR), forecasts of economic conditions and the weightings assigned thereto (Note 38(xix) and Note 9) - timing and amount of impairment of interests in associates and joint ventures and investment in subsidiaries, including the reversal thereof Note 38(xix). - timing and amount of impairment of goodwill and other identifiable intangible assets and, where applicable, the reversal thereof (Note 38(xix) and Note 12) - determining fair value of assets and liabilities where marketobservable inputs are not available including the determination of non-recurring fair values and accounting for day 1 profits or losses for financial instruments (Note 38(ix) and Note 30) - distinguishing between whether assets or a business is acquired under a business combination, particularly the determination of whether a substantive process exists that, together with an integrated set of activities and assets, significantly contributes to the ability to create an output (Note 38(ii)) - determination of significant influence over associates, joint control over arrangements and control over subsidiaries, including the assessment of whether certain rights are protective or substantive in nature, whether these rights are held in the capacity as agent or principal, and whether the level of involvement in an investee's relevant activities is sufficient to significantly affect the returns generated (Note 38(i)) - recoverability of tax receivables, deferred tax assets and measurement of current and deferred tax liabilities can require significant judgement, particularly where the recoverability of such tax balances relies on the estimation of future taxable profits and management's determination of the likelihood that uncertain tax positions will be accepted by the relevant taxation authority (Note 38(v), Note 3 and Note 13) - recognition and measurement of certain revenue streams including performance fees from Macquarie-managed funds and other capital market investments and transactions (Note 38(iv))